602822/savingtracker/README.md

 # savingtracker
-Requirements to run:
-vue cli,
-node,
-npm

-You can run the app using: npm run serve
+You can run the app by cloning the project from github to vscode and use npm run serve with the integrated terminal.
+Make sure you have node, npm and vue cli

 ## Project setup
 ```